nf-core/funcscan/docs/output.md

 <summary>Output files</summary>

 - `prodigal/`
-  - `category/`: indicates whether annotation files are of all contigs or `long`-only contigs (BGC only)
+  - `category/`: indicates whether annotation files are of all contigs or `long`-only contigs (BGC subworkflow only)
     - `<samplename>/`:
       - `*.fna`: nucleotide FASTA file of the input contig sequences
       - `*.faa`: protein FASTA file of the translated CDS sequences